Towards Mirror Symmetry for Varieties of General Type: The setup: The mirror pair of Landau-Ginzburg models

-We shall assume throughout this paper that $\PP_{\Delta}$ is a non-singular variety.
-This is equivalent to each cone in the normal fan to $\Delta$ being a standard cone, i.e., being generated by $e_1,\ldots,e_i$, where $e_1,\ldots,e_{d+1}$ is a basis of $N$.
-We shall also assume that $\Delta$ has at least one interior integral point.
-As we will see in \S\ref{section_kodairadim}, this is equivalent to the condition $\kappa(S)\ge 0$ used in the introduction.
+The regularity of $\PP_\Delta$ is equivalent to each cone in the normal fan to $\Delta$ being a standard cone (alias unimodular), i.e., being generated by $e_1,\ldots,e_i$, where $e_1,\ldots,e_{d+1}$ is a basis of $N$.
+We shall also assume that $\Delta$ has at least one interior integral point which we will find in \S\ref{section_kodairadim} to be equivalent to the assumption $\kappa(\check S)\ge 0$ already made after \eqref{hodge-S-to-X} in the introduction.